Back to Dashboard

 Data to Watch

-• Monthly CPI indicator for interim inflation signals
+• Monthly CPI for Feb and March — interim inflation trend.
+Feb data expected late March

 Policy Evolution Summary